fbpx

 You can also visit Caerphilly Castle, a magnificent medieval fortress that easily surpasses Cardiff Castle in grandeur, or stop by Castell Coch, a more fairytale version.

-More On Travel in Wales
+More on Travel in Wales